LivHed/coworking-spaces/README.md

 I used Responsinator to check the responsiveness of the page.

 - The webpage is responsive since I´m using Bootstrap 4 and it works good on smaller devices too.
 Yhe navbar collapse on smaller views with a standard navbar icon for smaller devices.
-- The title of the page inside of the navbar in the top left corner takes the user back to the landing page when it´s clicked on.
+- The title of the page inside of the navbar in the top left corner works in a responsive way with the navbar and takes the user back to the landing page when it´s clicked on.

 ### Testing process scenarios